-Whether your vehicle has been damaged in an accident, failed its MOT or is no longer road worthy, there are so many options to consider before getting rid of your vehicle.
-We’re here to help you find the best solution for you, give you all the information you need at your disposal and introduce a handy quote tool to give you free quotes at the click of a button.
-No matter the condition of your vehicle, you can be sure that you’ll still be able to find a buyer and get a price for it – a BMS Salvage guarantee.
+Whether your vehicle has been damaged in an accident, failed its MOT or is no longer road worthy, there are so many options to consider before getting rid of it.
+We’re here to help find the best solution for you, give you all the information you need at your disposal and introduce a handy quote tool to give you free quotes at the click of a button.
+No matter what the condition of your vehicle, you can be sure that you’ll still be able to find a buyer and get a price for it – a BMS Salvage guarantee.

 What does a salvage vehicle mean?

 A Salvage vehicle is one that has been deemed too expensive to repair.
 This could be because of mechanical failure, through bumps and bruises over time, or been involved in an accident and not be worth you fixing it.

 If it has been in an accident and assessed by your insurance company, and it has sustained damage which would make repairing the vehicle cost more than the vehicle is worth, They would give the vehicle a Salvage value and declare it a total loss.
 At this point, the insurance company would offer to take ownership of the vehicle and the owner is paid for the car.
 However, that isn’t the only option you have at that stage.

 Insurance companies can offer fairly low prices which is where companies like BMS Salvage come in.
 Rather than accepting the insurance companies offer, you can register your details and with a few clicks of a button you will have a guaranteed quote, from one of our collectors all over the country who wants to buy your vehicle for salvage.